 Funding for Community Service Summer Internships at Non-profit Organizations

 For the past several years, Union College has received endowed funds to support students interning during the summer at community service non-profit organizations.
-For summer 2015, funding will be provided by the Class of 1973 35th ReUnion Community Service Internship Endowment, the Roger Hull Summer Community Service Endowed Internship, and the Alpha Phi Alpha Fraternity, Inc., Mohammad A. Omar '94 Memorial Community Service Endowed Internship.
+For summer 2016, funding will be provided by the Class of 1973 35th ReUnion Community Service Internship Endowment, the Roger Hull Summer Community Service Endowed Internship, and the Alpha Phi Alpha Fraternity, Inc., Mohammad A. Omar '94 Memorial Community Service Endowed Internship as well as Alumni Supported Internships: Political, Social, Environmental.
 Students need to secure their own internship and then apply for the funding through the Becker Career Center.
-For assistance identifying relevant internship opportunities or with any questions please contact the Rochelle Caruso at the Becker Career Center at firstname.lastname@example.org or 518.388.6176.
+For assistance identifying relevant internship opportunities or with any questions please contact Rochelle Caruso at the Becker Career Center at email@example.com or 518.388.6176.